Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 Nov 20, 2022 | 0 comments

-Baked camembert is the ULTIMATE luxurious appetiser for entertaining.
+Baked camembert is the ULTIMATE luxurious appetizer for entertaining.
 It looks so impressive, but it’s easy and quick to make.
 This version is made extra special with the addition of honey, harissa and juicy pomegranate seeds for the best sweet, spicy, super oozy delight.

 Wheel of camembert on a wooden board with oozy cheese spilling out, topped with pomegranate seeds and herbs.

 I’m not sure there’s anything better than oozy, molten creamy cheese.
 If there is, I’d LOVE to know.
-Baked camembert is a classic entertaining appetiser, for very good reason.
+Baked camembert is a classic entertaining appetizer, for very good reason.
 It’s quick, easy, always popular and absolutely delicious.

-Then all you need is some gorgeous fresh bread (and perhaps a glass of wine!) to dunk into the molten pool of oozy cheese.
 It’s as easy as topping the camembert with the sauce and then throwing it in the oven to work some magic.
 20 minutes all up, and it’s mainly hands-off time.

 Ingredients for baked camembert laid out on a grey marble background and labelled.